THE VESSEL

 Emerald Isle sails on a beautiful 55' sailing vessel with the latest upgrades for private charter safety and comfort.
 Our naturalist captain is U.S. Coast Guard licensed.
 You'll enjoy a sailing charter with a quiet charging system using wind and solar power, and the only heated pilothouse charter sailboat in the area.

-Our tours are led by Emerald Isle Sailing's owner/operator experienced naturalist USCG licensed captain.
+Our tours are led by Emerald Isle Sailing's owner/operator.

 Luxurious